mwang87/SMART_NMR_Documentation/docs/index.md

 # Welcome to SMART Documentation

-SMART is the next generation of NMR analysis.
+SMART (Small Molecule Accurate Recognition Technology) is the next generation of NMR analysis.

 ## Webserver User's Guide for SMART 2.0 Analysis